 Providing You with Timely Updates

-We also encourage you to call us if you have any questions about your case’s progression.
+We also encourage you to contact us if you have any questions about your case’s progression.
 You and your truck accident lawyer are a team.
-You can ask them anything you want about your case as it evolves.
+You can ask them or another team member anything you want about your case as it evolves.

 Complete a Free Case Evaluation form now

 We understand that being injured in a truck accident can strain your financial resources.
-Everything from your first consultation to litigating your case is done at no out-of-pocket cost to you.
-You only pay us if we are able to successfully complete your case.
+However, everything, from your first consultation to litigating your case in court, is done with no out-of-pocket cost to you when we take your case.

 You Pay Us Out of Your Settlement or Court Award

-Upon deciding to work with us, we will lay out our payment plan.
-We will take a percentage of the money we win for you.
-We will determine this percentage based on the responsibilities involved in building your case.
+When you decide to work with us, we will lay out our payment plan that includes a percentage of the money we win for you.
+We determine this percentage based on the responsibilities involved in building your case and discuss this figure with you before working on your case.

-If We Can’t Win Your Case, You do Not Pay Attorney Fees
+If We Can’t Win Your Case, You Do Not Pay Attorney’s Fees

-How Long Does it Take to Resolve a Truck Accident Case?
+How Long does It Take to Resolve a Columbus, OH, Truck Accident Case?

 There is no standard time for how long it takes to resolve a personal injury case.
-It could take days, weeks, or even months, depending on your situation.
+Depending on your situation, it could take days, weeks, or even months.

 The progression of your case will depend on various things, such as: